HoutzC/NPS-Discover/README.md

 # NPS Discover Dashboard
-A fully functional dashboard pulling data from the National Park Service (NPS) providing insight into visitation and economic trends over the past 20 years.
+A fully functional dashboard pulling data from the National Park Service (NPS) providing insights into visitation and economic trends of national park resources over past 20 years.

 # Description
 This project was developed based on my passion for parks and outdoor recreation.
 Upon stumbling into the vast amount of data the NPS has collected over the years I saw an opportunity to further develop my skills and understanding by appling a variety of data engineering tools and resources to see what I could do with the data.

 As this is is an exhibition, the project was intentionally made to be overly complex by incorporating a variety of tools and expertise that may not necessarily be required (cloud storage, novypro publishing, etc.)